hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - TypeScript types for StoreRef, NodeRef, and more
 - No hardcoded nodeRefs or credentials—fully configurable
 - **Consistent, normalized return values** for all methods (always arrays/objects, never SOAP-wrapped responses)
+- **Navigate the full Alfresco folder structure**: `getChildren` now works for any nodeRef, not just Company Home

 ## Installation